wp-plugins/gravity-forms-pdf-extended/README.txt

 == Description ==

-As of Gravity Forms PDF Extended v3.0.0 we have removed the DOMPDF package from our plugin and integrated the more advanced mPDF system.
-Along with a new HTML to PDF generator, we've rewritten the entire plugin's base code to make it more user friendly to both hobbyists and rock star web developers.
-Configuration time is cut in half and advanced features like adding security features is now accessible to users who have little experience with PHP.

-**Features**
+Gravity Forms PDF Extended is a powerful developer tool for creating PDF documents using form data captured from Gravity Forms.
+While the software is targeted at web developers, we've attempted to make it user friendly for hobbyists and DIY business owners.
+The basic setup can be done in minutes, and there is a huge array of options to configure the PDF as you see fit.

+**Gravity Form Features**

 * Save PDF File on user submission of a Gravity Form so it can be attached to a notification
 * Customise the PDF template without affecting the core Gravity Form Plugin
 * Multiple PDF Templates
 * Custom PDF Name
 * Output individual form fields in the template - like MERGETAGS.
-* View and download a PDF via the administrator interface
+* View and download a PDF via the administrator interface or after a user submits their form
-* Simple function to output PDF via template / plugin
 * Works with Gravity Forms Signature Add-On

 **PDF Features**

-Along with the above features, the new PDF features include:
+Along with the above, the PDF software includes powerful feature such as:

-* Language Support - almost all languages are supported including RTL (right to left) languages like Arabic and Hebrew and CJK languages - Chinese, Japanese and Korean.
+* Language Support - almost all languages are supported including RTL (right to left) languages like Arabic, Hebrew and CJK languages - Chinese, Japanese and Korean.
 * HTML Page Numbering
 * Odd and even paging with mirrored margins (most commonly used in printing).
 * Nested Tables